 Makeover Your Kitchen for Weight Loss

-I recently did a little kitchen makeover, shelving away any food products into the cupboards and fridge.
-I do this periodically because I’ve known for years that out of sight usually means out of mind when it comes to snack foods (and for me, usually out of house for the really tempting treats like cookies and ice cream!).
+I recently did a little kitchen makeover, shelving away food products into the cupboards and fridge.
+I do this periodically because I’ve known for years that out of sight usually means out of mind when it comes to snack foods!
+And for me, usually out of house for the really tempting treats like cookies and ice cream!

 And research from Cornell University shows that the food on your kitchen counter may have a significant impact on your weight.
-In the study, people who left candy, cereal, dried fruit, and soda sitting out weighed between 21 and 32 pounds more than those who did not.
+In the study, people who left candy, cereal, dried fruit, and soda sitting out in the open weighed between 21 and 32 pounds more than those who did not.

-In particular, women who kept regular or diet soda out in the kitchen weighed about 25 pounds more — and those who kept cereal on the counter weighed 21 pounds more.
+In particular, women who kept regular or diet soda out in the kitchen weighed about 25 pounds more—and ladies who stored cereal on the counter weighed 21 pounds more.

-The one thing you can (and should!) leave on your kitchen counter: a fruit bowl.
+There's one thing you can (and should!) leave on your kitchen counter, however: a fruit bowl.
 In the study, women who kept one on the counter were likely to weigh 14 pounds less.
 Researchers say that visible fruit may serve as a trigger for healthy habits.

 Eat Off a Small Plate to Lose Weight